-A greenhouse protects the plants inside by blocking out some of the more harmful aspects of the environment like hard winds, heavy rains, or extreme temperature fluctuations.
-It also traps the warm air inside and keeps the air around the plants moist and humid, making it the best environment for the plants to flourish and grow.
-In this activity, your child will get to see firsthand how greenhouses work by making his own — out of a balloon!
+A greenhouse protects the plants inside by blocking out some of the more harmful aspects of the environment like harsh winds, heavy rains, or extreme temperature fluctuations.
+It also traps the warm air inside and keeps the air around the plants moist and humid, making it the best environment for the plants to flourish.
+In this activity, your child will get to see firsthand how greenhouses work by making his own — with a balloon!

 What You Need:

 - Clear balloon

 - Radish Seeds (Organic, if you can find them!)

 - ½ Cup of dirt

 What You Do:

 - Help your child place the funnel into the neck of the clear balloon.

 - Encourage her to slowly pour the dirt into the balloon, making sure that none of the dirt falls outside of the funnel.